FlorentRu/Staples-Inspired-AI-Practical-Answers-for-Office-Needs/README.md

 Modify the test_queries list to include any questions.

 Generate Answers
-The notebook will iterate through your questions, printing the model’s responses.
+The notebook will iterate through the questions, printing the model’s responses.